 Karen and Eddy were forced to join the slaves in their labors.
 Karen was with the women who mended the shoes and clothing; and Eddy was with the men who were working in the gardens.
 Though they had to suffer along with those they were sent to help, the Lightbearers didn’t complain or grumble.
 They knew that the Good King was in control.
 And whenever He was in control, good always came out of it.

 The slaves were comforted at having the Lightbearers with them.
-The presence of the teenage girl and the little man reminded them that the Good King was still with them.
+The presence of the two reminded them that the Good King was still with them.
 The Light of Truth shined brightly from the Lanterns as the Lightbearers labored, which made those who were in charge of the slaves so uncomfortable that they didn’t strike out or lash out at them.
 For once the Small Faith People were able to work without fear of being beaten up by their oppressors.

 When the day was over the slaves were forced back into their rooms.
 The guards were greatly annoyed because the little people’s countenances were radiated with joy instead of sadness and dread.
 How could they be so happy when they were still in bondage?
 The guards hoped that tomorrow they would come to their senses and the sickly smiles would leave their faces.